-The effect of facilities on the flow direction of the surface runoff will be low.
-This is because of the multiple drainage lines, each with a small catchment area that will not result in high concentration of runoff water before it can be discharged in the primary drainage line.
+The effect of facilities on the flow direction of the surface run off will be low.
+This is because of the multiple drainage lines each with a small catchment area that will not result in high concentration of runoff water before it can be discharged in the primary drainage line

-11.3 Changing agricultural character to industrial
+12.3 Changing agricultural character to industrial

-The land cover has changed over the last years.
-Previously, vineyards were only established south of the N14.
-Now new vineyards, packing facilities and outlets for produce appear on the northern side.
+The land cover have changed the last years and from only vineyards south of the N14 new establishments were erected on the northern side, which include vineyards as well as packaging stores and outlets for produce.
 The agricultural character became more industrial.
+The facility will have low visibility, being established 10 km from the N14.